 Snowflake provides detailed overview with step by step instructions for both providers and consumers.
 If you want to learn more about overall setup, check the documentation.

 Event tables can be easily combined with Snowflake Alerts to automate notifications based on logged events.
-Let’s try to create an alert which will be running once per hour and in case there will be a logged error it will send en email.
+Let’s try to create an alert which will run once per hour and in case there will be a logged error it will send an email.

 CREATE OR REPLACE ALERT alert_logged_errors